leegengyu/vulnhub-box-walkthrough/dc-6.md

 * The last piece of information seen in the screenshot is the `readme.html` file, which did not provide anything useful.
 * Am pretty stuck at this point in time, and only then realised that I had missed out looking for vulnerabilities within the plugins of the WordPress site!
 Run `wpscan -v --plugins-detection aggressive --url http://wordy`:
 ![](/screenshots/dc-6/wpscanPlugins.jpg)
+* Note: Using the option `--enumerate -ap` (all plugins) will result in no plugins being detected, because it runs `via Passive Methods`.
+Thus, the aggressive option has to be used.
+From what I understand in a [question raised on their GitHub issues page](https://github.com/wpscanteam/wpscan/issues/845), passive mode only scans for plugins at the starting page, with no intrusive scans performed.
 * There are 3 plugins identified: `akismet`, `plainview-activity-monitor` and `user-role-editor`.
 The latter 2 have vulnerabilities that result in a Remote Command Execution (RCE) and Privilege Escalation respectively, ones that are more interesting that akismet's unauthenticated stored XSS.
 Hence, we will try out the latter 2 first.

-# Method 1: Remote Command Execution using plainview-activity-monitor
+## Method 1: Remote Command Execution using plainview-activity-monitor ##
 * The GitHub reference link given by `wpscan` is invalid.
 The link is not entirely incorrect - perhaps the file was renamed because only the last part of the link is incorrect.
 The correct link is [here](https://github.com/aas-n/CVE/tree/master/CVE-2018-15877).
 * Open `poc.html`, and have a look.
 * Alternatively, instead of using the given POC, we can simply inject the command via the user interface!